 Following is a list of notable changes to the legal landscape affecting how employers manage their background screenings:

-A temporary closure on courthouses across the nation is one of the most significant causes of background check delays.
+Temporary closure of courthouses across the nation is one of the most significant causes of background check delays.
 Employment verification and background check reports may take longer than usual to develop, as few courthouses may remain open but still accept fewer requests every day.
 While most courthouses consider how and when they will reopen, it will take a long time before all courts are functioning as usual again.

 Conditional hiring is when employees are hired under the condition that you will run a background check as soon as possible, review the report, and come up with a final hiring decision.
 This might be a striking option if you experience background check delays but still need to hire someone immediately.